germanf/Documentation/docs/_build/html/_sources/msc-tools/pages/tools.txt

 ^^^^^^^
 Takes json input via STDIN for the following variables:

-* transacation_type: type int - representing the tx type (50)
+* `transacation_type <https://github.com/mastercoin-MSC/spec#field-transaction-type>`_: type int - representing the tx type (50)
-* ecosystem: type int - 1 For production deployment, 2 for test deployments
+* `ecosystem <https://github.com/mastercoin-MSC/spec#field-ecosystem>`_: type int - 1 For production deployment, 2 for test deployments
-* property_type: type int - 1 for indivisible currency, 2 for divisible (MSC/TMSC are 2, Maidsafecoins are 1)
+* `property_type <https://github.com/mastercoin-MSC/spec#field-property-type>`_: type int - 1 for indivisible currency, 2 for divisible (MSC/TMSC are 2, Maidsafecoins are 1)
-* previous_property_id: type int - If you are replacing a previous Smart property enter the currency ID here.
+* `previous_property_id <https://github.com/mastercoin-MSC/spec#field-property-id>`_: type int - If you are replacing a previous Smart property enter the currency ID here.
 Otherwise enter 0
-* property_category: type string - Main category for your property (Suggested categories.json)
+* `property_category <https://github.com/mastercoin-MSC/spec#field-string-255-byte-null-terminated>`_: type string - Main category for your property (Suggested categories.json)
-* property_subcategory: type string - Sub category for your property (See listing on category)
+* `property_subcategory <https://github.com/mastercoin-MSC/spec#field-string-255-byte-null-terminated>`_: type string - Sub category for your property (See listing on category)
-* property_name: type string - Name of your Coin/Token/Property
+* `property_name <https://github.com/mastercoin-MSC/spec#field-string-255-byte-null-terminated>`_: type string - Name of your Coin/Token/Property
-* property_url: type string -  Short url users can go to for more information about the Coin/Token/Property you are creating.
+* `property_url <https://github.com/mastercoin-MSC/spec#field-string-255-byte-null-terminated>`_: type string -  Short url users can go to for more information about the Coin/Token/Property you are creating.
-* property_data: type string - Brief description about what your Coin/Token/Property is for
+* `property_data <https://github.com/mastercoin-MSC/spec#field-string-255-byte-null-terminated>`_: type string - Brief description about what your Coin/Token/Property is for
-* number_properties: type int - The number of Coins/Tokens/Properties you wish to issue/create.
+* `number_properties <https://github.com/mastercoin-MSC/spec#field-number-of-coins>`_: type int - The number of Coins/Tokens/Properties you wish to issue/create.
-* transacation_from: type base58 - Your sending address
+* `transacation_from: type base58 - Your sending address
-* from_private_key: type base58 - Private Key of the sending address ``*``
+* `from_private_key: type base58 - Private Key of the sending address ``*``

   * (Note: Should start with the number 5)